jhpyle/mTCP/README.md

 Clicking the left and right mouse buttons at the same time emulates the middle mouse button.

-For mouse support to work, you need to run [MOUSE.COM] (which should be available as part of your DOS system) before running [TELNET.EXE] or [TELNET88.EXE].
+For mouse support to work, you may need to install a mouse driver (typically [MOUSE.COM]) before running [TELNET.EXE] or [TELNET88.EXE].

 ### Unicode

-If UTF-8 characters are received, they are translated if possible to one of the 256 characters that can be displayed in text mode.
-If no translation is available, a default character is printed.
-Translation does not take place when sending outbound characters.
+When UTF-8 characters are received, they are translated if possible into one of the 256 characters that can be displayed in text mode.
+By default, Unicode characters are translated into [Code Page 437].
+If no translation is available, a default character, `¿`, is printed.

-By default, Unicode characters are translated into [Code Page 437] and the default character for an untranslatable Unicode character is `¿`.
+Unicode translation does not take place when sending outbound characters.

-Unicode translation can be configured by adding directives to your `MTCP.CFG` file such as the following, which will enable [Code Page 737] instead of [Code Page 437]:
+The [Code Page] and the default unprintable character are configuraable in the `MTCP.CFG` file using the directives `TELNET_UTF`, `TELNET_CODEPAGE`, and `TELNET_UTF_DEFAULT`.
+For example, the following excerpt demonstrates enabling [Code Page 737] translation in place of the default [Code Page 437], and setting the default character for unprintable Unicode sequences to the space (0x20).

     TELNET_CODEPAGE 737
-    TELNET_UTF_DEFAULT 0xb7
+    TELNET_UTF_DEFAULT 0x20
     TELNET_UTF 737 0x0000 0x00
     TELNET_UTF 737 0x0001 0x01
     TELNET_UTF 737 0x0002 0x02